What You Should Know About Academics at York College

 - In the summer: For New Spartan Days summer orientation (which you’re expected to attend!), an advisor is assigned to you specifically to help you pick your fall classes.
 We don’t have parents or family involved in course selection because we want to encourage you to start taking control of your education right away.
 The advisor is there to make sure you get the courses you need.

 - Throughout the summer: Check your YCP email.
-That’s where official communication from academic advising is sent, such as information about AP/IB credits that have been processed.
+That’s where official communication from Academic Advising and the Registrar's Office is sent, such as information about Advanced Placement (AP), dual enrollment, or International Baccalaureate (IB) credits that have been processed.

 - In the fall: Your long-term advisor is assigned in August.
 This is someone you’ll want to get to know (and at York College, we think you’ll quickly find faculty are more than willing to talk!).
-You’ll have a chance to meet with them during fall orientation, but feel free to connect further via email or stop by during their office hours.
-Office hours are when faculty expect to be in their office and welcome drop-ins.
+You’ll have a chance to meet with them during Fall Orientation but feel free to connect further via email or stop by during their office hours.
+Office hours are when faculty plan to be in their office and welcome students.
 Otherwise, make an appointment!

 - Advisors are not meant to check in on you all semester to make sure you are going to class or turning in all your assignments.
 That’s where the ownership of your education comes in!
 In college, you’ll be expected to be much more responsible.
 If you’re struggling with time management or your coursework, that’s when a conversation with an advisor can help!